richelbilderbeek/prao_emil_20240603/report.md

 he was researcher, at the chemstry department then some time later, he was offered to work halftime at uppmax.
 Now fulltime.

--How much do you think you'd like the job?
+-How much do you think you'd like his job?

 I dont really like this kind of work same with the other people that work with computer but i think helping others makes up for it so i think i'd like it a bit.